2023-2024 COMMUNITY SERVICES PROGRAM

 New Member Community Service Volunteer of the Year Award

-Every Post will receive five (5) All State points for submission of their first nomination for this award and one (1) All State point for each additional nomination submitted, not to exceed four (4) additional points.
-To ensure that All State points are received, Post Commanders are encouraged to forward info copies of the first five (5) nomination forms submitted, directly to the Department Community Service Director, Joseph L. Tebor.
-These may be sent by email to firstname.lastname@example.org or mailed to 9941 Garvett Street, Livonia, MI 48150-3297.
+Every Post will receive five (5) All State points for submission of their first nomination for this award and one (1) All State point for each additional nomination submitted.
+To ensure that All State points are received, Post Commanders are encouraged to forward info copies of the nomination forms submitted, directly to the Department Community Service Director, Joseph L. Tebor.
+These may be sent by email to firstname.lastname@example.org or email@example.com or mailed to 9941 Garvett Street, Livonia, MI 48150-3297.

 Each District will select a District winner from among the Post submissions.
 District Commanders will establish the procedures for selecting the District winner; for example, the District Commander may select the winner, let a committee select the winner or have a committee pick the top three (3) or (4) candidates from which the District Commander will select a winner.
 The Post that submitted the winning entry in each District will receive an additional five (5) All State points.

-Each District Commander will sign and date the nomination form of the winning entry from their District and forward it, and the required narrative, to the State Community Service Director.
+District Commanders will sign and date the nomination forms, check the yes or no box to indicate whether or not the entry was the winning entry from their District and forward all nomination forms, and the required narratives, to the State Community Service Director.
 One (1) entry, from among the twelve (12) District winners, will then be selected as the Department of Michigan New Member Community Service Volunteer of the Year.
 The Post that submitted the winning entry at Department level will receive an additional five (5) All State points.
 The Department winner will be appropriately and publicly recognized at the State Convention in June.